Mischief and mistaken identities make for much merriment in English National Ballet’s effervescent Coppélia.

 The wedding divertissements are radiant; the boisterous Act One mazurka superb.
 The 1870 Coppélia introduced national dances (the czardas and mazurka) into ballet for the first time, setting a precedent for one of ballet’s most precious traditions.
 English National Ballet’s colourful staging and musical director Gavin Sutherland’s rendering of the rousing passage ensure a suitably lively interpretation.

 Léo Delibes’ smashing score is a combination of pure ballet music and tuneful dramatic melodies, peppered with light and shade for clear storytelling and all those comedy moments.
 As always, the Orchestra of English National Ballet does a grand job.

-Perfect entertainment for the whole family, this production is like a ray of sunshine — warm and uplifting.
+This production is like a ray of sunshine – warm and uplifting.
+Perfect entertainment for the whole family.

-*Production photography of English National Ballet dancers Shiori Kase, Yonah Acosta and Michael Coleman as Swanilda, Franz and Dr. Coppélius in English National Ballet’s Coppélia.
+*Production photography shows dancers Shiori Kase, Yonah Acosta and Michael Coleman as Swanilda, Franz and Dr Coppélius in English National Ballet’s Coppélia.
 Photography by David Jensen.

 English National Ballet‘s Coppélia continues at the London Coliseum until Sunday 27 July 2014 and will tour to regional venues in the autumn.